theRealProHacker/Positron/howto/InputElement.md

 # Text Inputs
 text, tel, password, number, email, url and search
-> Note: A big TODO is replacing any hard-coded data with config variables.
-This could also make the app more costumizable.
-For example you could set the passwords replace character with "😎" or you could set the default regex pattern for the telephone input.
-> Another Note: In real browsers the input types also have additional semantic meaning by providing the browser with information on what to autofill.
+> Note: In real browsers the input types have additional semantic meaning by providing the browser with information on what to autofill.

 ## text
 <input>